AnyChart/docs.anychart.com/Downloading_AnyChart.md

 ###Using AnyChart with a CDN
 <a href="http://en.wikipedia.org/wiki/Content_delivery_network">CDNs</a> can offer a performance benefit by hosting AnyChart on servers spread across the globe.
-This also offers an advantage that if the visitor to your webpage has already downloaded a copy of AnyChart from the same CDN, it won't have to be re-downloaded.
+This also offers an advantage that if the visitor to your web page has already downloaded a copy of AnyChart from the same CDN, it won't have to be re-downloaded.